la-rigueur-au-quotidien

 And our carefully prepared answers

-A barrel is a wooden container used to store liquids for consumption.
+A barrel, or cask, is a wooden container used to store liquids for consumption.

-Today, barrels are not used to transport wine, as they were in the past, but for aging wine in cellars after fermentation.
+Today, barrels are not used to transport wine, as they were in the past, but to age it in cellars after fermentation.
 This stage is called wine maturation.
-Before wine can be bottled and enjoyed, it must first age.
+Before wine can be bottled and enjoyed, it must be aged.
 This can be done in stainless steel vats or barrels for a certain period of time, depending on the type of wine the winemaker wishes to produce.
-Barrel maturation can be used for both white and red wines.
+This barrel aging can be applied to both white and red wines.

 Aging wine in oak barrels leads to a typical evolution and aging of the wine.
-Wine aged in barrels will develop notes of vanilla, coconut, and fresh wood.
-But it will also develop roasted or smoky aromas, such as coffee, cocoa, or toast.
+Thus, wine aged in barrels will develop notes of vanilla, coconut, and fresh wood.
+But also roasted or smoky aromas, coffee, cocoa, or toasted bread.

 Dry white wine is a wine with the lowest sugar content.
 The residual sugar does not exceed 4 grams per liter.
 These wines are very fresh and refined with excellent aging potential.